AdobeDocs/commerce-php/src/pages/architecture/layers/service.md

 ---
-group: architecture-guide
-title: Service layer
+title: Service Layer | Commerce PHP Extensions
-menu_title: Service layer
+description: Learn about the architectural service layer of the Commerce framework.
 ---

+# Service layer

 ## What is a Service layer?